DennisFrauen/MRIV-Net/README.md

 In our paper we used three datasets: Synthetic, semi-synthetic and real-world data from the Oregon health insurance experiment (OHIE).

 ###### Synthetic data
 The script for synthetic data generation is `data/sim.py`.
-Here, the data is simulated accourding to Sec.
-5.1. in the paper.
+Here, the data is simulated using Gaussian Processes according to Appendix C in the paper.

+###### Real-world data
+We use the data from the Oregon Health insurance experiment from Finkelstein et al (2012).
+The data is publicly available and can be downloaded together with a detailed documentation on the website `https://www.nber.org/programs-projects/projects-and-centers/oregon-health-insurance-experiment`.
+To run the experiments, the `.dta` files need to be copied into the folder `data/oregon_health_exp/OHIE_Data`.

 ###### Semi-synthetic data
-We use MIMIC-III, which is accessible but must be requested at https://physionet.org/content/mimiciii/1.4/.
-When MIMIC-III access is granted, the pre-processed data by Wang et. al. (2020) is accessible with instructions in the respective paper.
-The preprocessed file needs to be added to `datasets/mimic` and should be named `all_hourly_data.h5`.
-The script `datasets/mimic/mimic.py` extracts covariates and generated synthetic treatments and outcomes.

-###### Real-world data
-We use the pre-processed data from the clinical study on low back pain patients from Nielsen et al (2017).
-The data is available in the folder `datasets/backpain/data_preprocessed`.
+The semi-synthetic data (Appendix H) is generated via the `data/sim_semi.py.py`.
+Note that the OHIE data needs to be downloaded before running the script.

 #### Reproducing the experiments
 The scripts running the experiments are contained in the `/experiments` folder.
-There are three python scripts, one for each dataset (synthetic = sim, semi-synthetic = mimic and real-world = backpain).
+There are three directories, one for each dataset (synthetic = `/sim`, real-world = `/real`, and semi-synthetic = `/sim_semi`).
+Most experiments can be configured by a `.yaml` configuration file.
+Here, parameters for data generation (e.g., sample size, confounding level, smoothness) as well as the methods used may be adjusted.
+The following base methods are available (for details see Appendix E):
-For the synthetic and semi-synthetic experiments, one needs to specify a configuration file in the main running procedure before running the script.
-This indicates the models used to obtain results. of the respective script, which specifies the models used to obtain results.
-The following configurations are possible:

-1. `config_deepace`: DeepACE without targeting
-2. `config_deepace_tar`: DeepACE with targeting
-3. `config_ltmle_super`: LTMLE with super learner
-4. `config_other`: other longitudinal baselines
+1. `tsls`: Two-stage least squares,
+2. `waldlinear`: Linear Wald estimator,
+3. `ncnet`: MRIV (network only),
+4. `tarnet`: TARNet,
-5. `config_gnet`: G-Net
+5. `dmliv`: DMLIV,
-6. `config_static`: Static baselines
+6. `deepiv`: DeepIV,

 The corresponindg .yaml configuration files can be found in `/experiments/conifg/`.
 Here, the "treat" parameter denotes the treatment configuration (setting) and takes values in {1,2,3}.